szaumoor/ZSTweaks/ZSTweaks/README.md

 This component makes disintegrate behave like it does in NWN2, which causes 150 points of magic damage if successful, to differentiate it from the Flesh to Stone spell.

+**Component 160:** Make Black Blade of Disaster unsuitable for backstabs

+This exists simply to destroy any temptation to use these as cheesy ways to get insane numbers with backstabs that would instakill most things with HP and normal damage resistances in one hit.
+So now they should not be able to trigger backstabs.

+**Component 163:** Make Iron Golem weapon unsuitable for backstabs

+Same as previous component.

 **Component 161:** Make Phantom Blade scale in duration up to level 20, instead of to level 18

 Might be a bug present in various spells.
 See Glyph of Warding component.